JHBright/Pats_Bills_Predict/README.md

 Resources
 This program uses keras to constuct the neural network

-numpy, scipy and pandas are used to structure the data
+pandas are used to structure the data

 matplotlib is used to plot the results